School of Dentistry

 About the School of Dentistry

-Offering outstanding clinical education, pioneering simulation education and technology, and leading biomedical research, the University of Louisville School of Dentistry (ULSD) continues to provide quality education and unique opportunities.
-The philosophy of the school is to consider students partners in learning and to provide them with the knowledge and skills to meet the challenges of today’s dental profession.
+Offering outstanding clinical education with state-of-the-art simulation education and technology, and leading biomedical research, the University of Louisville School of Dentistry (ULSD) continues to provide quality education and unique opportunities.

-The School of Dentistry offers degrees at the undergraduate, graduate and professional levels.
-The undergraduate Bachelor of Science in Dental Hygiene program is unique in being offered through a School of Dentistry, where students learn alongside their future peers in the dental field.
+The School of Dentistry offers degree programs at the undergraduate, graduate and professional levels.
+The undergraduate Bachelor of Science in Dental Hygiene program offers students opportunities to learn alongside their future peers in the dental profession.

 About the Dental Hygiene Program